thecheetoman/Calm-Zin-Combo-Team-Maker/README.md

     -- Download [python](https://www.python.org/downloads/)
     -- Run installer and install python
 2. Go to releases, and download the latest version
-3. Unzip the folder to any location on disk
+3. Unzip the folder to downloads

 ### How to use
 1. Open players.txt and delete all text and put names